 - Availability can be limited by region, device, and Edge version.

-Pros of a standalone VPN e.g., NordVPN, ExpressVPN, Surfshark: Uk vpn edge guide: comprehensive privacy, streaming, and security in the UK
+Pros of a standalone VPN e.g., NordVPN, ExpressVPN, Surfshark: Download edge vpn mod apk alternatives, safety measures, legality, and legit VPN options for privacy and security 2026

 - Complete device-wide protection for all apps and services.